 School is out and summer is officially here!
 That means it’s time for beach outings, swimming pools, bike rides, playground visits, vacations, outdoor adventures, and more!
 The summer months are typically more laid back, which isn’t necessarily a good thing when it comes to safety.
-Injuries among children increase dramatically in the months of May – August and because of this, medical professionals refer to the summer months as “Trauma Season.”
+Injuries among children increase dramatically in the months of May–August and because of this, medical professionals refer to the summer months as “Trauma Season.”
 When children are out of school and the days are longer, there is more time to be outdoors and be more active – increasing the chances for injuries.
-Thankfully most of the injures that occur during the summer are preventable.
+Thankfully most of the injuries that occur during the summer are preventable.

 Whether you are taking a trip with your family or staying close to home for the summer, here are five safety tips to keep in mind to help ensure everyone’s summer memories are good ones.